-is a hopefully fictional arcade game depicted in an urban legend
+is, hopefully, just a fictional arcade game depicted in an urban legend

 that has spread